jkamtasingh/IoT-Greenhouse-by-Josh/README.md

 # References
 - [Add Firebase to your JavaScript project](https://firebase.google.com/docs/web/setup) - referenced for initializing firebase in the frontend
 - [Installation & Setup in JavaScript](https://firebase.google.com/docs/database/web/start) - referenced for reading/writing data from the realtime database into the frontend
+- [ESP32 NTP Client-Server: Get Date and Time (Arduino IDE)](https://randomnerdtutorials.com/esp32-date-time-ntp-client-server-arduino/) - referenced for creating the NTP time sync
-- [How to make Automatic Plant Watering System using Arduino UNO and Soil Sensor || Techie Lagan/Techie Lagan](https://www.youtube.com/watch?v=iwkE_HWU-6M) - referenced for physical wiring of the irrigation kit
+- [How to make Automatic Plant Watering System using Arduino UNO and Soil Sensor || Techie Lagan](https://www.youtube.com/watch?v=iwkE_HWU-6M) - Creator: Techie Lagan, referenced for physical wiring of the irrigation kit
 - [Arduino Firebase project: send data to Firebase using Nodemcu esp8266, firebase library, auth, iot/Electronic Clinic](https://www.youtube.com/watch?v=oS7fdTDajmw) - referenced for adding the realtime database to the ESP32 code